 Chocolate contains theobromine and caffeine.
 These two chemicals are usually heart stimulants, blood vessel dilators and smooth muscle relaxants.
 However, unlike humans, dogs cannot metabolize theobromine and caffeine.
 For this reason, they are more sensitive to their effects.

 Both of the main ingredients in chocolate are toxic to dogs.
-Therefore, dogs shouldn’t eat chocolate.
+Therefore, dogs absolutely shouldn’t eat chocolate.

 Risks of Dogs Eating Chocolate

 Chocolate is toxic for dogs and it can lead to chocolate poisoning.
-Chocolate poisoning is not fatal, but it is a significant illness.
+Chocolate poisoning is a significant, potentially fatal condition.

 Beware as clinical signs of chocolate poisoning do not show up immediately.
 They can take hours to develop, and they can last for days.